Saman Khuda

-Saman Khuda (Saman Khoda, Saman-khudat; سامانخدا، سامانخدات) was an 8th-century Iranian noble whose descendants (the House of Saman) later became rulers of Khurasan (the Samanid Empire).
-He was a Dehqan from the village of Saman in Balkh province in present-day northern Afghanistan.
+Saman Khuda (also Saman Khoda, Saman-khudat; سامانخدا، سامانخدات) was an 8th-century nobleman and the eponymous ancestor of the Samanid dynasty.
+He was a dehqan (landlord) from the village of Saman in Balkh province in present-day northern Afghanistan.

+Origins

+His origins are disputed, with Iranian or Sogdian roots suggested.
+The Samanids themselves later claimed Saman was a fourth- or fifth-generation descendant of the famed Sassanian general Bahram Chobin, of the ancient House of Mihran.
+It has also been suggested that he was of Hephthalite princely background.
+The name Saman Khuda is usually interpreted as meaning 'landlord (dehqan) of the town of Saman'.

 In the early 8th century, he came to Merv, seat of the Caliphal governor of Khorasan, Asad ibn 'Abd Allah al-Qasri (ruled 723-727).
 Saman was originally a Zoroastrian.
-However, he was impressed by the piety of Asad ibn 'Abd-Allah al-Qasri and converted to Islam.
-He named his son Asad, allegedly in the governor's honor.
+However, he was impressed by the piety of al-Qasri and converted to Islam.
+He named his son Asad, allegedly in the governor's honour.
 He was also influenced by the teachings of the scholar Abu Hanifa.

-Caliph al-Mamun (786-833) subsequently appointed Asad's four sons – Saman Khuda's grandsons – as governors of Samarkand, Ferghana, Shash and Ustrushana, and Herat in recognition of their role in the suppression of a revolt.
-This began the House of Saman; Saman Khuda's great-grandson Isma'il ibn Ahmad (849-907) became Amir of Transoxiana and Khorasan.
+Caliph al-Ma'mun subsequently appointed Asad's four sons – Saman Khuda's grandsons – as governors of Samarkand, Ferghana, Shash and Ustrushana, and Herat in recognition of their role in the suppression of a revolt.
+This marked the beginning of the Samanid dynasty.
+Saman Khuda's great-grandson Isma'il ibn Ahmad (849–907) became Amir of Transoxiana and Khorasan, founding the Samanid Empire.

-Saman was a 4th or 5th generation descendant of Bahram Chobin, a noble of the ancient House of Mihran, who played an important role in the history of the later Sassanian Empire.